vferat/pycrostates/paper/paper.md

 microstate polarity inversions.

-Pycrostates API can replicate most of the analyses proposed in the literature [@MICHEL2018577] and in standard but non-python packages Cartool [@brunet_spatiotemporal_nodate], MATLAB microstates EEGLab toolboxes.
+Pycrostates API can replicate most of the analyses proposed in the literature [@MICHEL2018577] and in standard but non-python packages such as Cartool [@brunet_spatiotemporal_nodate] or MATLAB microstates EEGLab toolboxes.
 Pycrostates is built with a modular and scalable design, following modern development methods and standards to facilitate its maintenance and evolution over time.
 It offers a solid basis to the open-source community to use